Sexual and Gender Based Violence

 - Help to manage unwanted pregnancies

-Our medics urge people to try and seek treatment within three days of an attack, to not only treat physical injuries but to also prevent disease.
+Our medics urge people to seek treatment within three days of an attack, to not only treat physical injuries but also to prevent disease.

-Survivors of rape are given post-exposure prophylaxis to try and prevent possible infections such as HIV.
-The sooner the drugs are given the more effective they are, but will have no effect if more than three days have passed since exposure.
+Survivors of rape are given post-exposure prophylaxis to try and prevent possible infections, such as HIV.
+The sooner the drugs are given the more effective they are.

 Antibiotics, vaccinations and emergency contraception can also be provided.

 As well as treating physical injuries, MSF also provides psychological support to victims of sexual and gender-based violence.